 - A man comes to true, changing faith in Christ.
 He is transformed from that moment, and that faith will change the way he experiences life, forever.

 - A woman gives birth.
-Is it possible for anyone to truly understand that experience – and all of the emotional, physical and mental changes involved in it – except another woman who has given birth?
+Is it possible for anyone to truly understand that experience – and all of the emotional, physical, and mental changes involved in it – except another woman who has given birth?
 As changing experiences go, there are few rivals.

-- I recently saw a video of a 4-month old baby with severely impaired vision who, fitted with his new infant spectacles, sees his mother for the first time.
-His immediate delight and joy are precious, but just think of how seeing all of the care, love and subtle expressions in her eyes will change his understanding of the world as he grows up.
+- I recently saw a video of a 4-month-old baby with severely impaired vision who, fitted with his new infant spectacles, sees his mother for the first time.
+His immediate delight and joy are precious, but just think of how seeing all of the care, love, and subtle expressions in her eyes will change his understanding of the world as he grows up.

 Even difficult experiences can be transformative!
-I’ll never forget what it felt like to look poverty in the face the very first time I was in a third world country.
-I was horrified and convicted and the experience changed how I think about money, service to the poor, my own station in life and my calling as a Christian.
-Out of this very difficult experience came clarity, resolve and joy in my own giving.
+I’ll never forget what it felt like to look poverty in the face the very first time I was in a third-world country.
+I was horrified and convicted and the experience changed how I think about money, service to the poor, my own station in life, and my calling as a Christian.
+Out of this very difficult experience came clarity, resolve, and joy in my own giving.

 Last week, Derric pointed out that in major gifts, the biggest gifts are very often inspired by transformative experiences – those experiences provide the thrust that lifts giving to new heights.
 I really resonate with that on a deeply personal level: my experience with poverty was the thrust I needed to “gain altitude” in my own giving.

 If we put ourselves in donors’ shoes, we really have to recognize that making a major investment in an organization’s mission is a big decision.
-And rarely is a big decision made solely on the basis of pragmatic, data-driven ROI or even relationship with a representative.
+And rarely is a big decision made solely on the basis of pragmatic, data-driven ROI or even a relationship with a representative.
 More often, those decisions involve experiences that give the donor something far more subjective.
 What inspires generosity is the core – the heart – of a personal experience.